shenoya25/programming/README.md

 > In this project, I used a basic understanding of the website to make multiple buttons work.

 [Piano](https://gallery.appinventor.mit.edu/?galleryid=8a9e5837-f531-4549-80be-8a436a74bec7)
-> In this porject, i created a piano keyboard that functions
+> In this porject, i created a piano keyboard that functions.

 [Musical Soundboard](https://gallery.appinventor.mit.edu/?galleryid=c5890382-b636-45b2-93e8-391ab2914ead)
 > In this project, i created a soundboard that had music play and recording features available.